shrishtisemwal002/yogaOmHtmlCssBootstrap/README.md

 Copy code git clone https://github.com/shrishtisemwal002/yogaOmHtmlCssBootstrap.git

-Navigate to the project directory: cd holidayTravelHtmlCss
+Navigate to the project directory: cd yogaOmHtmlCssBootstrap

 Open the index.html file in your web browser to view the website locally.